Pouliquen-Vitelotte-pommes-de-terre-coupée

 Top-of-the-range potatoes

-Romain also grows spleens, another very demanding potato variety.
-Like the vitelotte, the spleen represents a niche market.
+Romain also grows Ratte potato, another very demanding potato variety.
+Like the vitelotte, the Ratte represents a niche market.
 Buyers of these varieties are demanding, and want quality products that are well grown.
 Romain realised this a long time ago.
 His farm, which he inherited from his father and grandfather before him, has held the Global Gap label since 2015.
 On Romain’s farm, rigour and traceability are the order of the day, all year round and for all his crops.
 So it’s with complete confidence that we offer you these products.

 His potatoes are stored in the fridge as soon as they are harvested.
 This method preserves all the taste and nutritional qualities of the potatoes until the next harvest.
 Romain’s father joined forces with other neighbouring growers, who were members of the same CUMA, some twenty years ago.
 Today, it is Romain who manages the farm and its storage facilities.